rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

    `the bugzilla <http://bugzilla.adiscon.com>`_ to see if your problem is a known (and even fixed ;)) bug.
    **Note:** the preferred way to create new bugs is via github.
+   The bugzilla does no longer accept new bugs.
+It is just kept to work on old ones and as a reference source for ChangeLog entries.

 Malformed Messages and Message Properties
 -----------------------------------------